 Unable to install Quicktime on Windows 10 (Aug 29, 2015 and updated May 2017)

-Quicktime is used by ProSelect on Windows machines to import .psd files and for slideshow movie exporting.
+Quicktime is used by ProSelect v2016r1 and earlier on Windows computers to import .psd files and for slideshow movie exporting.
 If you are wishing to install Quicktime on a complete new computer or fresh install that is running Windows 10.x (same for Windows 8.x), then you may receive the error "Quicktime 7 requires that your computer is running Windows Vista or Windows 7"

 This is due to a recent change by Apple with latest Quicktime v7.7.7 release (and possibly newer).

 If this occurs, then please see the article Installing Quicktime on Windows 10 & 8 on how to resolve this.

 Mirror Display Area does not completely fill second screen (Resolved in 2017r1.5+)

 This will happen if you have setup your second screen at a screen scaling greater than 100%.
 (One user report that this happened automatically after upgrading to Windows 10.)
 To fix this, right-click on the desktop and click Display Settings, then adjust as follows:

 NOTE: Make sure that you main screen is also at 100% otherwise it causes ProSelect to think that the second screen is a different location.